Miami Boys Choir: History

+Viral resurgence

-The Miami Boys Choir experienced a resurgence in popularity in 2022, owing to Begun's establishment of a TikTok account that posts clips of the group performing.
-One clip, a recording of 4 soloists (Yoshi Bender, Akiva Abramowitz, David Herskowitz, and Binyamin Abramowitz) performing an arrangement of Psalms 125:2 ('Yerushalayim') has accrued over 9.1 million views as of October 8.
+The Miami Boys Choir experienced a resurgence in popularity in 2022, after Yerachmiel Begun's son established a TikTok account and posted clips of the group performing.
+One clip, a recording of 4 soloists (Yoshi Bender, Akiva Abramowitz, David Herskowitz, and Binyamin Abramowitz) performing an arrangement of Psalms 125:2 ('Yerushalayim') became a viral sensation.
+It has accrued over 10.8 million views as of May 5 that year.
 Users have been known to 'duet' the video offering glowing assessments of the soloists' performances, proclaiming their 'biases' (favorite members) within the group, in the same vein as fans of Korean idol groups.

-DVDs

-Since very early on, the choir has released DVD and VHS versions of their live albums.
-In 2005, "Miami Revach" was released in high-definition video.